FRC1257/robotics-training/docs/frc/2-Sensors_And_Shuffleboard/README.md

-# Sensors & Shuffleboard
+# Sensors & Shuffleboard {docsify-ignore-all}

 ## Goals

 - Learn about and how to use robot sensors
-- Be introduced to Shuffleboard and its applications
+- Learn about how to display data and tune constants with Shuffleboard